Grimshaw v. Ford Motor Co.: Punitive damages

 In light of Ford's 7.7 billion dollar net worth and 983 million dollar income after taxes in 1976, the court found that the punitive award was approximately 0.005% of Ford's net worth and 0.03% of its income.
 The ratio of punitive damages to compensatory damages was approximately 1.4:1.
 Significantly, Ford did not argue about the excessiveness of the compensatory damages.
 Lastly, the punitive award was sufficient to require Ford to take notice, rather than allowing the company to write it off as a mere business expense.

 Plaintiff's appeals

 Grimshaw appeals from the order granting a conditional new trial and from the amended judgment entered pursuant to the order.
-Grimshaw argues that 1) the punitive damages awarded by the jury where not excessive as a matter of law; 2) the specification of reasons was inadequate; and 3) the court abused its discretion in cutting the award so drastically.
+Grimshaw argues that 1) the punitive damages awarded by the jury were not excessive as a matter of law; 2) the specification of reasons was inadequate; and 3) the court abused its discretion in cutting the award so drastically.
 The appellate court held that the trial court did not err in reducing the jury's award of punitive damages from more than 122 million to 3.5 million or in granting a new trial for excessive damages.
 There was no evidence showing that the trial judge abused his discretion, nor that he acted in any way that was not fair and reasonable under the circumstances.